It can be harder to stay active when you’ve got to stay inside. Here are some indoor family activities to stay moving.

-Don’t let winter drag you down!
-While cooler temperatures may not be motivating for outdoor activity, it’s important to get up and moving.
 Not only will participating in physical activity burn a few extra calories, but it can also promote family bonding and create lifelong memories.
-Encourage your kiddos to put down the TV remote and try one of these fun and engaging indoor activities instead:
+Encourage your kiddos to put down the TV remote and try one of these fun and engaging indoor family activities to do together instead:

-Thanks to video game technology such as Xbox 360 Kinect, PlayStation Move and Nintendo Wii, staying active indoors just got a whole lot easier.
+Thanks to video game technology — for example, PlayStation Move — staying active indoors is easy.
 Whether you are in search of a customized cardio workout, competitive soccer game or a casual game of bowling, exergaming provides an excellent opportunity to get those muscles working and enjoy doing so.
 And the best part?
 You and the kiddos may not even realize that you are exercising!
 Now that’s a bonus.

 Indoor obstacle courses can include exercise equipment (think jump ropes, light dumbbells), everyday household items or a combination of both.
 To get started, set up various stations such as hula-hoop jumping, spontaneous dance or bozo buckets.
 The possibilities are endless!

 The fit deck, that is!
 You can make your own out of index cards or even an old deck of cards.
 Take turns drawing cards and modeling the activities — supermans, squats, inchworms, star jumps and the like — for each other, or turn it into a challenge.
 Either way, you’ll get exercise and a dose of team-building from this indoor family activity, to boot.